Why Is My Check Engine Light On?

 4. EVAP leak problems

-EVAP codes are common when the car feels completely normal, but the light is still on.
-In many cases, the cause is something simple like a loose gas cap or small vapor leak.
+EVAP problems are one of the most common reasons the light comes on even when the car seems to drive normally.
+In many real-world cases, the cause is something simple like a loose gas cap or a small vapor leak.

 Common examples are P0442, P0455, and P0456.